workflow4metabolomics/website/README.md

 As you can see, you now need to create your new `mynewtool.qmd` file.
 In this file you can write all you want (in accordance with where it will be in the website of course!).
 After all this is completed, as in the previous tip, just save and open the pull request explaining what you want to add for us to be able to evaluate its accordance to the website.

+# Understand the website building

+## The `publish.yml` file for deploying the website

+The `publish.yml` file is a configuration file for GitHub Actions that automates the deployment of the Workflow4Metabolomics website.
+It is located in the `.github/workflows` directory of the GitHub repository.
+This file contains instructions on how to build and deploy the website whenever there is a change in the repository.

+### Why set the target to the `gh-pages` branch?

+The `gh-pages` target (defined in `target: gh-pages`) is used to specify the branch where the content generated by Quarto will be deployed.
+Here’s why this is important:

+1. **Dedicated deployment branch**: The `gh-pages` branch is a convention used by GitHub Pages to host the static files of a website.
+By configuring this branch as the target, you indicate to GitHub Pages where to find the files to serve.

+2. **Separation of source code and deployed content**: The source code of your project (e.g., Quarto, R files, etc.) remains in the main branch (`main`), while the generated files (HTML, CSS, JS, etc.) are deployed to `gh-pages`.
+This helps keep the repository clean and organized.

+3. **Compatibility with GitHub Pages**: GitHub Pages is configured to automatically serve content from the `gh-pages` branch (or another branch specified in the repository settings).
+By using this branch, you ensure that the site will be correctly published.

+In summary, the `target: gh-pages` directive is essential to indicate where the generated files should be deployed so that GitHub Pages can serve them as a website.